vippsas/vipps-ecom-api/vipps-ecom-api.md

 The `url` is slightly simplified, but the format is correct.

-The redirect depends on whether the user is using a desktop or mobile browser:
+The URL depends on whether the user is using a desktop or mobile browser, defined using the `isApp` parameter:
 * For mobile browsers, the URL is for an app-switch to the Vipps app.
 * For desktop browsers, the URL is for the Vipps "landing page".